truefoundry/elasti/docs/configure-elastiservice.md

   - `<autoscaler-type>`: keda
   - `<autoscaler-object-name>`: Name of the KEDA ScaledObject

-The ElastiService defines the following parameters for the elasti-controller:
+The configuration helps define the different functionalities of Elasti.

-**1. Which service to apply elasti on**
+### Which service to apply elasti on

 This is defined using the `scaleTargetRef` field in the spec.